erenatas/grafana-slo-exploration/README.md

 oha -z 180sec -q 20 "http://127.0.0.1:51234/variable?type=ko"
 ```

-## Grafana Agent configuration
-This agent is very similar to Prometheus agent, it allows you collect more than metrics but also logging and tracing data (I believe its also used for profiling data).
-To demonstrate Grafana SLO I have only added fetching metrics from `http://app:51234/metrics` and remote write to Self hosted Mimir.

-For this demo, I have chosen to test [Grafana Agent's Flow mode](https://grafana.com/docs/agent/latest/flow/) which uses "river" files, yet another xyz.
-Basically a river file consists of components.
-Components that can be defined are documented in [Flow mode Reference page](https://grafana.com/docs/agent/latest/flow/reference/components/) (For example [`prometheus.scrape`](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.scrape/)).

-> One problem I had with Grafana Agent is, it's quirky when it comes to hostname resolution that should have come from compose, it did not accept `http://app:51234/metrics`.
-Probably it could work if I would have created a separate network with Compose, but I just used forwarded port from my localhost IP instead.

 ## Prometheus configuration
 For isolation aspects, I have decided to run prometheus in a separate host, in this case it will be a Raspberry Pi, its hostname is `rpi`.
 Hostname of the server that will run `test-server` is `nobara`.